Arrays Class in Java

 Output

-Explanation Here we use the copyOfRange and specify a range from 2 to 4 and thus, the output shows the array of two elements.
+Explanation Here, we use the copyOfRange and specify a range from 2 to 4.
+Thus, the output shows an array of two elements.

 equals (array1, array2) Method